melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

   algorithm developer as the user here, such terminology makes sense.
 * When using Keras, the word *backend* already has a different meaning, it is the choice between Theano, Tensorflow and CNTK.

+It is not exactly correct to list NNVM in the inference software packages, but at the moment it seems to be targeting this segment while relying on the other *frontend* frameworks for the model design and training.

 ## Designated model interchange formats

 ### Open Neural Network Exchange (ONNX)

 [ONNX](https://github.com/onnx/onnx) is a neural network model interchange format with the goal of enabling interoperability between across deep learning libraries.
-Like CoreML, uses Google Protocol Buffers for the schema definition.
+Like CoreML uses Google Protocol Buffers for the schema definition.
 Announced in September 2017
 [by Microsoft](https://www.microsoft.com/en-us/cognitive-toolkit/blog/2017/09/microsoft-facebook-create-open-ecosystem-ai-model-interoperability/)
 and [Facebook](https://research.fb.com/facebook-and-microsoft-introduce-new-open-ecosystem-for-interchangeable-ai-frameworks/),
-it is on the early stages.
+it is in the early stages.
 Support for PyTorch, Caffe2 and CNTK is planned.

 > ONNX provides an open source format for AI models.
 It defines an extensible computation graph model, as well
 > as definitions of built-in operators and standard data types.
 Initially we focus on the capabilities needed for